mvpratt/fundhub/README.md

 ## PROJECT

 Project is the contract that stores all the data of each project.
 Project has a constructor and a struct to store the following information:
 * the address of the owner of the project
-* the amount to be raised (eg 100000 wei)
+* the amount to be raised (e.g. 100000 wei)
 * the deadline, i.e. the time before which the amount has to be raised
-* Please also implement the following functions:

-`fund()` - This is the function called when the FundingHub receives a contribution.
-The function must keep track of each contributor and the individual amounts contributed.
 #### Rules:
 * If the contribution was sent after the deadline of the project passed, or the full amount has been reached, the function returns the value to the originator of the transaction
 * If the full funding amount has been reached, the owner may call payout() to retrieve funds.
 * If the deadline has passed without the funding goal being reached, contributers may get their money back by calling refund().

+`fund()` - This is the function called when the FundingHub receives a contribution.
+The function must keep track of each contributor and the individual amounts contributed.

 `payout()` - This is the function that sends all funds received in the contract to the owner of the project.
 Only the owner may receive the payout.

 `refund()` - This function sends funds back to the contributer that requests them.
-This is only permitted if deadline is reach and project is not fully funded.
+This is only permitted if deadline is reached and project is not fully funded.

 ## INTERFACE

 A simple web interface allows users to browse active projects, create their own project, and dontribute to a project

-#### Installation
+### Installation
 1. `testrpc -i 42`
 2. `truffle migrate --reset`
 3. `truffle build`
 4. `cd /build; python -m SimpleHTTPServer 8000`
 5. Open `localhost:8000` in Google Chrome

-#### Guidelines
+### Guidelines
 * Deadline and duration are in units of  seconds
 * The WebUI is limited to a maximum of 3 projects and 3 users.
 * Whenever you take an action such as create, payout or refund, _make sure that the desired user selected_